On the Convergence of Random Fourier--Jacobi Series in weighted $\mathrm{L}_{[-1,1]}^{\mathrm{p},(\zeta,\eta)}$ Space: Introduction

 Liu and Liu extended the rational order fractional Fourier transform of $\mathfrak{g}$ to irrational order and introduced the series

 where $\mathcal{R}(\lambda_m):=\exp[i\pi \mathrm{Random(m)}]$ are random values from the unit circle in $\mathbb{C}.$ They called it the random Fourier transform, which is a random Fourier series in orthogonal Hermite polynomials.
-They applied it in image encryption, decryption as well as for the application in general image processing and signal processing.
-Motivated by these works and looking at the application of Jacobi polynomials in mathematical physics \cite{J}, we study the random Fourier series
+They applied it in image encryption and decryption as well as in general image processing and signal processing.
+This raises the question of what would happen if the random coefficients $\mathcal{R}(\lambda_n)$ selected from the unit circle in $\mathbb{C}$ are replaced by other random variables in the random series (\ref{0.5}).
+All these works and the application of Jacobi polynomials in mathematical physics \cite{J}, motivated us and provide a way to study random Fourier series involving orthogonal Jacobi polynomials.